polkadot-js/docs/docs/api/examples/promise/typegen.md

 ## Metadata setup

-The idea here is to use the actual chain metadata to generate the actual api augmented endpoints.
-The metadata we are adding here (in addition to the user types), is from the Edgeware Berlin testnet.
+The idea here is to use the actual chain metadata to generate the actual api types and augmented endpoints.
+The metadata we are adding here (in addition to the manually-defined user types), is from the Edgeware Berlin testnet.
 So this is a real-world example of configuring the API for a specific substrate chain.
 For the metadata retrieval, we just ran a simple curl command to get it from the node -

 `curl -H "Content-Type: application/json" -d '{"id":"1", "jsonrpc":"2.0", "method": "state_getMetadata", "params":[]}' http://localhost:9933`